 - 1. The employer pays the salary, allowances and payments for extra monthly services. - 2.
 When the salary, an allowance, as meant in articles 3.8 through 3.14, vacation pay or year-end bonus has to be calculated over a part of a calendar month, the sum will be determined per day by dividing the monthly sum by the number of days of the relevant calendar month. - 3.
 One can depart from the first and second paragraph, if in the employer's opinion, particular circumstances give rise hereto. - 4.
 The employee will receive no remuneration for the time during which he, contrary to his obligations, intentionally neglects to fulfil his function.
 The employer can resolve to stop remuneration also in the cases mentioned in article 9.8 sub a, b and c. - 5.
-In December 2006, employees are entitled to a structural year-end bonus of 4.1% of 12 times their monthly remuneration.
-In addition to this, employees receive a nominal year-end bonus of € 380 gross.
-For a partial year employment and for part-time employment, the year-end bonus is adjusted in proportion (monthly accumulation).
-As of 1 January 2007, the nominal year-end bonus of € 380 is converted into a percental year-end bonus.
-The percental year-end bonus for 2007 amounts to 5.4%.
-The year-end bonus has a minimum of €1000 for full-time employment. - 6.
-In December 2006 and 2007 every employee receives a non-pensionable contribution to the life-course savings scheme of 0.8%.
-As of 1 January 2008, this 0.8% contribution to the life-course savings scheme is converted into a structural pensionable contribution to the life-course savings scheme of 0.7%, which is subsequently added to the regular year-end bonus.
+In December 2008, employees are entitled to a year-end bonus of 6.1 % of 12 times their monthly remuneration.
+For a partial-year employment and for part-time employment, the year-end bonus is adjusted in proportion (monthly accumulation). - 6.
+In December 2009, employees are entitled to a structural year-end bonus of 8.33 % of 12 times their monthly remuneration.
+In 2009 the year-end bonus will amount to a full '13th month'.
+For a partial year employment and for part-time employment, the year-end bonus is adjusted in proportion (monthly accumulation). - 7.
+Employees who were employed on 1 March 2008 will receive a once-only sum of 0.5% of 12 times their salary as is was on the reference date 29 February 2008.